LLC-Technologies-Collier/Moodle-Flashcard/README.md

 moodle-mod_flashcard
 ====================

-A mpdule providing a memoizong helper activity using Leitner model
+A module providing a memorizong helper activity using Leitner model